 3. Price your home.

 This is one of the most important parts of the process.
-You want to receive the most value on your timeline.

 Your REALTOR® will complete a Comparative Market Analysis (or CMA) report that reviews nearby properties like yours that recently sold and assess your competition.
 From the report, they will suggest a price for your home, explain their rationale, and help you make an informed decision on your home’s listing price.
 Your agent may also suggest a few small improvements and updates you can make to help further increase the property’s value.